-The Paxos Animal Welfare Society (PAWS) was founded by Lindsay Geddes and Linda Parker, who together with the mayor, wanted to improve animal welfare on the island.
+The Paxos Animal Welfare Society (PAWS) was founded in 2005 by Lindsay Geddes and Linda Parker, who together with the mayor, Spyros Bogdanos wanted to improve animal welfare on the island.
 This beautiful but rather isolated corner of Greece had no regular veterinary facilities but a large population of domestic and feral cats.
 It was also agreed that winter feeding arrangements should be enhanced and education on animal care was essential.

 Since 2005 PAWS is delighted to report that it has treated over 5000 animals and neutered over 3000 cats.
 Regular teams of vets and nurses visit during the year.
 Since 2015, PAWS has had the added assistance of a wonderful Greek vet called Nefeli Damigou who works at the clinic every month according to the needs of the island.